Learn - Troubleshooting

 - Discover: the four rolling periods and the like-based ranking.

-- Items: schedule edits and the per-event override rule.
+- Flows: schedule edits and the per-event override rule.

 - Budgets: the per-month creation cap and how deletes free slots.